 - He says he helped one student get off insulin after three months of lifestyle and diet changes plus training, “He only ate vegetables and no animal products.”

-He Didn’t Come to Peru to Teach Wing Chun…
+Marcos Sanz Didn’t Come to Peru to Teach Wing Chun

-He didn’t come the Peru to teach Wing Chun.
+He didn’t come to Peru to teach Wing Chun.
 He came for work and personal reasons.
 For about one year, he taught a few friends informally and without pay.
-“Because it was informal and I didn’t charge anyone any money, no one took it seriously and no one showed up for class,” sifu said.
+“Because it was informal and I didn’t charge anyone any money, no one took it seriously, and no one showed up for class,” sifu said.

-About three years ago an opportunity came up where a student offered to pay him for classes.
-For about a year that was his only “serious” student and they trained after work.
+About three years ago, an opportunity came up where a student offered to pay him for classes.
+For about a year, he was his only “serious” student, and they trained after work.

 But quickly thereafter, he found others willing to take Wing Chun lessons, so sifu Marcos set up a kwoon inside his home.